 The music wing also contains a 12-station Kawai electronic piano laboratory and a six-station music computer laboratory that features Macintosh computers and Yamaha keyboards.

-In addition to rehearsal halls and classrooms, the Reynolds Center includes a full complement of practice rooms with upright and grand pianos and Smart Music capabilities.
+In addition to rehearsal halls and classrooms, the Reynolds Center includes a full complement of practice rooms with electronic, upright, and grand pianos and Smart Music capabilities.